 - Last May 2020, Apple acquired NextVR, a virtual-reality content producer, reportedly for their expertise in virtual reality products.

 Apple has yet to grace the world with details on its exciting upcoming new product, but it’s coming.
-It’s really happening.
+It’s happening.
 Whether or not the Apple Glass will become the next iPhone is something that only time will tell, but one thing’s for sure, it’s going to come in a big way.

 Apple files multiple patents long before it launches any products and the best thing is that these patents are public domain.
-So, literally anybody can take a trip and access these.
+So, anybody can take a trip and access these.

-From the patents alone, we could conclude that the consumer electronics giant had been working on Apple Glasses from 2008.
+From the patents alone, we could conclude that the consumer electronics giant had been working on Apple Glasses since 2008.
 Although there have been multiple patents, the latest ones from Apple are the ones that give us a clear idea of what the Apple Glasses will look like.

 For example, Apple filed a patent last year is primarily about the potential input methods of the Apple Glasses.
 It states that the glasses have a specific system that utilizes infrared heat sensing to detect when someone touches an object.
 This allows the glasses to then project controls onto a real-world surface.

-So, this tells us that Apple is looking at a device that can project controls on to tables and other surfaces.
+So, this tells us that Apple is looking at a device that can project controls onto tables and other surfaces.

 Apple Glasses or Apple VR headset?

-As mentioned earlier, the Apple Glass will primarily be an AR headset and will not feature any type of VR functions.
+As mentioned earlier, the Apple Glass will primarily be an AR headset and will not feature any type of VR function.
 So, you expect features like your notifications and social media among other dedicated apps overlapping on real-time view.

 As for the design, sources claim it’s extremely similar to the popular Occulus Quest but slimmer and outfitted with a fabric of some kind.
 Of course, the design is still being refined as it was reported the company is still testing out various head shapes.